muenchhausen/docker-squidguard/README.md

 ```
 Setting the env Variable UPDATE_BLACKLIST_URL, the configuration in folder [sample-config-blacklist](https://github.com/muenchhausen/docker-squidguard/blob/master/sample-config-blacklist) will be used.
 Otherwise the [sample-config-simple](https://github.com/muenchhausen/docker-squidguard/blob/master/sample-config-simple) is used.
 In practise you need to configure your own black- and whitelists - see the next sample.

-# Sample 2: run your own whitelists with docker-compose
+## Sample 2: run your own whitelists with docker-compose

-create a docker-compose-yml file e.g.
+create a docker-compose.yml file ( this [docker-compose.yml](https://github.com/muenchhausen/docker-squidguard/blob/master/docker-compose.yml) includes comments to all variations ) :
 ```
 squidguard:
   image: muenchhausen/docker-squidguard:latest